grantwinney/blog/content/posts/migrating-a-blog-from-wordpress-to-ghost/index.md

 ![](ghost-import-failed-missing-date.png)

-Here are [common import problems and solutions](https://help.ghost.org/hc/en-us/articles/226670028).
 You might find it easier to run the contents of the JSON file through a JSON formatter first, like [this one](https://atom.io/packages/pretty-json) for Atom.
 It makes it easier to read, and it'll still import into Ghost just fine.
 Eventually, everything should import without errors.

 Next, upload the images to the `/content/images/` directory [using the sftp command](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server), and change the owner to `ghost`.
 Something like this should work nicely: